oversticht/lego-rcx-lejos/README.md

 As leJOS is Java, I have IntelliJ IDEA community edition as programming environment.
 This doesn't work with Java 5 and older versions.
 IntelliJ IDEA does however still support Apache Ant 1.9.14 which in turn support Java 5 and newer.

 Java 5 is the maximum version for leJOS and the minimum version voor Apache Ant 1.9.14 so Java 5 is just right.
 An Ant build script can compile the java source code and send it directly to the RCX, all from the programming environment.

+## Next steps
+As support for Java 5 is fading away quickly, the leJOS approach may not last long.
+The most recent spin-off is:
+* HaikuVM http://haiku-vm.sourceforge.net/ (not updated since April 30, 2017)
+Though over 3 years old now, it is still very useful.
+This virtual machine was originally created to support Java on Arduino and added RCX support in december 2015.
+At that time Java 7 had been around for a while and consequently HaikuVM requires Java 6 as a minimum.
+This allows for better support at least until october 2024 (when regular  support for Java SE 11 (LTS) will end).